ONSdigital/sdc-int-rh-service/docs/MANUAL_TESTING.md

 1) **Queue setup**

-Ensure that the steps in the `## PubSub` section above have been completed first, and navigate to the python pubsub project's `python-pubsub/samples/snippets` directory
+Ensure that the steps described in [PUBSUB.md](PUBSUB.md) have been completed first, and navigate to the python pubsub project's `python-pubsub/samples/snippets` directory

 2) **Receiving Messages**